cal-itp/data-analyses/rt_predictions/README.md

    * follow the prediction, you will **miss** the bus...this is very bad!
    * we want fewer of these kinds of predictions, and would much rather wait for the bus than to miss it

+## Availability and Completeness of Predictions

+* This metric is the easiest to achieve.
+For starters, having information is better than no information.
+* For each instance of scheduled stop arrival, there is complete information if there are at least 2 predictions each minute.
+* For the 30 minute period before the bus arrives at each stop, each minute is an observation that goes into this calculation (up to 30 observations).
+* This ensures that we have fairly equal number of observations for each stop and can compare across stops.
+   * We want to avoid having 30 minutes of predictions for the 1st stop and 60 minutes of predictions for the last stop and comparing metrics that have different denominators.

+## Prediction Inconsistency

+* This metric (also called jitter or wobble) captures another aspect of transit user experience.
+Any change in prediction is counted, so this metric **only has positive values**, but smaller positive values are better.
+   * If the prediction is changing from minute to minute, a large spread would show up.
+   * If the prediction is fairly consistent, we would see small spread.
+* There is [research](https://www.sciencedirect.com/science/article/abs/pii/S0965856416303494) around how transit users perceive wait time, and that users perceive longer wait times than what is actually experienced.
+Decreasing the perceived wait time by providing real-time information has positive benefits for user experience.

 ## Master Services Agreement
 Exhibit H definitions (pg 53 on pdf)